Towards Regulated Deep Learning: : Online rule-management extension

 \section{$\mathcal{I^*}$: Online rule-management extension}

-Continuing the work from \cite{garcia2010normative}, an extension that easily could pop up when analysis the language and the problems one might want to solve is the online rule-managemnt, \emph{i.e.} the possibility of adding and removing rules on runtime.
+Continuing the work from \cite{garcia2010normative}, an extension that easily could pop up, when analysing the language and the problems one might want to solve, is the online rule-management, \emph{i.e.} the possibility of adding and removing rules on runtime.
 Thus, agents by means of events, and if they are accepted as valid actions, could trigger the institutional rule actions declared previously.

 As for the implementation of the extension, rules are defined as $dynamic$ Prolog clauses, as with the $\tt fired/1$ clause declared as $\tt dynamic$ after the initial comments of the code in the Appendix.